ibexa/documentation-user/docs/search_engine_optimization/seo.md

 It is a core feature of Digital Experience Platform.

-With SEO you can also control the appearance of search results on SERPs, by providing the intended wording for the title, description, keywords, etc.
+With SEO you can also control the appearance of search results on SERPs, by providing the intended wording for the title, description, keywords, and so on.

-## Meta Tags
+## Meta tags

 `Title`, `Description` and `Keywords` tags are displayed on SERPs.
 They also help the search engine figure out what the content is about and how high it should rank.
 A `Canonical` tag is used by the search engine's internal algorithm.
-Once you define the tags for your content, they are rendered as part of the `<HEAD>` section of a web page, from where the search engine intercepts their values.
+After you define the tags for your content, they are rendered as part of the `<HEAD>` section of a web page, from where the search engine intercepts their values.

 - Title is displayed as a prominent heading in the search.
 You want to make it relevant and attractive for users to click on.